1) My story begins the year after the Flood,

 He is the Almighty forever.

-This is a place where Lucifer is wrong,
+This is a point in where Lucifer is wrong,

-In his calculations of how God's Kingdom, he'll sever.
+In his calculations of how God's rule, he'll sever.

-116) Because the brightness of God's Presence increased
+116) Because the thickness of God's Presence increased

 When He was warmly invited by praise,